Flossin-Tech/how-to-build-an-app/README.md

 A practical reference for building software that actually works—not just technically, but for the humans who use it and maintain it.

+Mortimer J. Adler wrote about reading at different levels in *How to Read a Book*—elementary, inspectional, analytical, syntopical.
+Same idea here.
+You can skim the surface of every topic or go deep on the ones that matter to your project.
+The difference is we're explicit about the layers instead of making you figure it out.

 Unlike traditional tutorials that force you through Chapter 1 before Chapter 2, this guide is built for how developers actually work: jumping in wherever you are, getting what you need, and moving forward.

 ## Who This Is For